w3c/wai-quick-start/source/advocating.html.erb.md

 {:.attach_permalink}
 ## Promote awareness for accessibility

-Encourage awareness of the value and need for accessibility among all stakeholders, including designers and developers, managers and decision makers, and people with disabilities.
-Ensure that further information is available for those interested, and that there is a framework for them to communicate and exchange knowledge. @@@
+Encourage awareness of the value and need for accessibility among all stakeholders, such as designers, developers, managers, and decision makers .
+Ensure that further information is available for those interested, and that there is a framework for them to communicate and exchange knowledge.
+Providing sustained information can be more helpful at maintaining activite.

 {::nomarkdown}
 <%= learn_more %>